cloudmesh-community/case/README.md

 for post-secondary success.
 Additional information can be found at the school web site:.

-This project served also as prototype to identify opprotunities for local high schools to participate in educational activities at the University, which it successfully demonstrated.
+This project served also as prototype to identify opportunities for local high schools to participate in educational activities at the University, which it successfully demonstrated.